 • Agility for organizations may be improved, as cloud computing may increase users’ flexibility with re-provisioning, adding, or expanding technological infrastructure resources.

 • Cost reductions are claimed by cloud providers.
-A public-cloud delivery model converts capital expenditures (e.g., buying servers) to operational expenditure.This purportedly lowers barriers to entry, as infrastructure is typically provided by a third party and need not be purchased for one-time or infrequent intensive computing tasks.
-Pricing on a utility computing basis is “fine-grained”, with usage-based billing options.
-As well, less in-house IT skills are required for implementation of projects that use cloud computing.
+The public-cloud delivery model converts capital expenditures (e.g., purchasing servers) into operational expenditure.
+This purportedly lowers barriers to entry since infrastructure is typically provided by a third party and does not need to be purchased for one-time or infrequent intensive computing tasks.
+Pricing on a utility computing basis is “fine-grained,” with usage-based billing options.
+Additionally, implementation of projects that utilize cloud computing requires fewer in-house IT skills.
 The e-FISCAL project’s state-of-the-art repository contains several articles looking into cost aspects in more detail, most of them concluding that costs savings depend on the type of activities supported and the type of infrastructure available in-house.

 • Device and location independence enable users to access systems using a web browser regardless of their location or what device they use (e.g., PC, mobile phone).
 As infrastructure is off-site (typically provided by a third-party) and accessed via the Internet, users can connect to it from anywhere.